Rotisserie Chicken Noodle Soup

 Ingredients

-- Onion – Diced.
-I cook with yellow (aka brown) onions but you could also use a sweet onion.
+- Onion – I cook with yellow (aka brown) onions but you could also use a sweet onion.

-- Carrots – From about 2 medium carrots
+- Carrots – From about 2 medium carrots.

 - Celery – From about 2 medium stalks, you can use the leaves and all.